 In our series of Must Do Things Around Greater Houston, we take a look at Houston’s vast array of neighborhoods and communities to bring you five fun, tasty, and enticing reasons you should give each a visit.
 This campus edition takes a closer look at the city’s hottest colleges and universities.
+Originally published in 2016, we are now refreshing, updating, and adding to this series, including new neighborhoods and destinations.

 Named after St. Thomas Aquinas and founded in 1947 by the Basilian Fathers, the University of St. Thomas is the city’s only Catholic university.
 The charming campus is located in the Neartown District, and with vibrant hoods like Montrose, the Museum District, and Midtown all within reach, there is no shortage of fun to be had close by.